kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

          // ...remove node p by replacing it with its left child (which may be nullptr), effectively splicing in the
          // left subtree.
          p = p->left;
          p->parent = new_parent;

-    // 2.
-Else if p is an internal node and has two non-nullptr children, so we swap p with its in-order predecessor }

 Lastly, we handle case #3, and we replace the key in p with its in-order successor.
-After which we recusively call remove to remove the duplicate key:
+After which we recusively call ``remove`` to remove the duplicate key:

 .. code-block:: cpp

-    else {
+    else { // Else if p is an internal node and has two non-nullptr children, so we swap p with its in-order predecessor

          std::shared_ptr<Node> q = p->right; // <--- This line not possible with unique_ptr